LaiMo2020/Corona-Hunter-/README.md

 - Make randomly  10% of the cell to be viruses, and to be randomly changing position each time the game restart,  by using the if statement:  if (Math.random() < 0.1)

 #### sendEmail.js
-- checking of the I get the message in my mail from the contact form [Email test ](https://github.com/LaiMo2020/Corona-Hunter-/blob/master/testing/validator/testemailfunction.png)
+- checkThe contact form expexted to send me an email ing of the I get the message in my mail from the contact form [Email test ](https://github.com/LaiMo2020/Corona-Hunter-/blob/master/testing/validator/sendEmailTest.png)
 #### In gerneral :
-- There were many others issues, the lovely slack's community were there for an amazing support.

 ## Deployment: